pond/dnd/party_ripa/journals/campaign_7/act_1/part_16.md

 * **What if we risked attempting teleport to Candlekeep to try and get ahead of whoever it is we're chasing?**

 (End of part 16)

-## Additional notes

-Important dates:

-* Note that **day 42** would have the Neverwinter armour ready to go.

-Clues:

-* Lady Velindra Shadowmantle
-* Elf, golden eyes, cursed the dancer at the Beached Leviathan
-* "Aura of decay" about her - probably a lich - we probably have her phylactory!
-* Doesn't like New Neverwinter; probably not got city's bests interest at heart
-* Still political but ascended "above office" via various means.
-* In the pocket of wealth families.

-Obligations:

-* Return the Orcish tablet to that circle somehow
-* Visit Forlorn Keep (crow people).